Emidomenge/deezer-music-browser/README.md

   - Put a smooth fadein animation when reading results
   - Put a counter which displays total found results  + an another for currently displayed results
   - Improve UX of grid result layout for mobile screen resolution.
+  - Ability to select kind of informations you want and put each type of information into one column

 ## Available Scripts